 • Ergonomic

-OSHA has several tools available on their websites for employers to use.
-You can narrow your search down by looking for hazards specifically related to the industry you are in.
+For instance, OSHA offers several tools on its website for employers to use.
+First, narrow your search by looking for hazards specific to your industry to make hazard identification more efficient.

-Another great source of information regarding hazards in your specific work environment is your employees.
-It’s always a good idea to ask the people working in your operation what hazards they encounter.
+Another valuable source of hazard information comes from your employees.
+Therefore, ask the people working in your operation what hazards they encounter.
+Employee input plays a vital role in proper hazard identification.

 Compiling a list of hazards in the workplace is just the first step.
 It can often be overwhelming to look at a giant list of hazards and wonder where to start.

 The best way to do that is to evaluate each hazard individually.
-You want to look at both frequency and severity when completing the hazard evaluation.
+Organizations should focus on each hazard’s identification and look at both frequency and severity when completing the hazard evaluation.

 Control selection